ImagicTheCat/Tsux/README.md

 ### Translator
 #### Translator notation
 The translator work with simple files in a specific format.
 Each line can be a new group, or a new value.
-A new group is just an idented identifier, and a value an indented identifier plus a "=" followed by a value (any characters to the end of line).
+A new group is just an indented identifier, and a value an indented identifier plus a "=" followed by a value (any characters until the end of line is reached).
-Identations can be done with tabulations `\t` or spaces `\n` but keep one behaviour for prevent strange problems.
+Identations can be done with tabulations or spaces, but keep one behaviour for prevent strange problems.

-The root groups are the locales, except `all` which define a value for all the languages.
+The groups at the root level are the locales, except `all` which define values for all languages.

 ```
 all